leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_167
 - When does atropine treatment for myopia end?
+- How long does my child need to be on atropine
+- How long does my child need to put atropine
 - My child is currently on atropine, when can it be stopped?
 - When is the right time to stop atropine treatment for myopia?
 - How long will treatment of myopia with atropine last